radkinz/2D-and-3D-Conways-Game-of-Life-with-Sound/README.md

 A website made in p5.js that runs a 2D and 3D program of Conway's Game of Life.
 Additionally, it emits a frequency based on the locations of the live cells.

 ## Conway's Game of Life
-Conway's Game of Life is cellular automation that visualizes the evolution of an environment that abides to the following rules:
+Conway's Game of Life is cellular automaton that visualizes the evolution of an environment that abides to the following rules:

 1. Any live cell with fewer than two live neighbours dies
 2. Any live cell with two or three live neighbours lives